Polk County, Texas

 Polk County is a county located in the U.S. state of Texas.
 As of the 2020 census, its population was 50,123.
 Its county seat is Livingston.
-The county is named after James K. Polk.
+The county is named after President James K. Polk.
 The Alabama-Coushatta Indian Reservation of the federally recognized tribe is in Polk County, where the people have been since the early 19th century.
 They were forcibly evicted by the federal government from their traditional territory in the Southeast.
 The 2000 census reported a resident population of 480 persons on the reservation.
 The tribe reports 1100 enrolled members.

 History

 Polk County, named for James Knox Polk of Tennessee, President of the United States, was created by an act of the first Legislature of the State of Texas, approved on March 30, 1846, out of Liberty County, and embraced that portion from the part designated as the "Northern Division" of said county.
 It was one of the first of a series of 23 counties, formulated, constituted, and established by the State of Texas, after annexation to the United States.